Work CasGo

 Systems Thinking Matters

 This project connected people, vehicles, routes, operators, agreements, schedules, and reporting.
-Designing meant thinking in relationships, not screens.
+Designing meant thinking in relationships, not screens — understanding how each part affects the others.

 This project reminded me that good UX is not about making screens look pretty — it's about understanding the messy real world, and simplifying it.